binary-station/binary-station.github.io/TomisManual.md

 ## Win condition

-The game is won when the enemy base is destroyed.
+The game is won by destroying the enemy base.

-A base is considered destroyed when it comes under attack by 3 pieces.
+An enemy base is considered destroyed when three Attack Points (APs) are simultaneously applied to it.

 <br>